The Atheist Bible, CC-BY Fabian M. Suchanek

 Adriana Heguy

 We have seen that religious countries are less happy than secular ones.
 Furthermore, they are less well developed on nearly all socio-economic accounts.
 A common objection goes that religious societies may fare better on accounts that are not so easily measurable.
-Consider, e.g., the care for the poor, the stability of families, or altruism.
-A Gallup poll, e.g., finds that people who attend religious services are more generous 13.
-They are also more likely to help others 14.
-Religions also foster care for the elderly, and stability of maritial relationships.
-Apart from this, they provide an overall spiritual environment.
-Religions make people appreciate the grandness of creation, guide them towards a less materialistic life, give them spiritual fulfillment, and bring them closer to God.
+Consider, e.g., the care for the poor, the stability of families, or altruism — criteria that cannot be measured in dollars or on a scale from 0 to 10.
+Apart from this, religions make people appreciate the grandness of creation, guide them towards a less materialistic life, give them spiritual fulfillment, and bring them closer to God.
 This, in turn, makes religious societies more aware of the transcendent dimension of life.

 In view of these facts, the admiration of religious societies appears to be little more than a nostalgic idealization.